My Kid is the ONLY one who doesn’t have a smartphone! Ugh!

 Now that you’ve read their answers above, if you have additional ideas, we’d love to hear them.
 Send us a note or comment below!

 Oh, and we’re big fans of Gabb Wireless, the UN-smart Smartphone.
 It’s the prefect phone for the middle school years when their brains just aren’t ready for a smartphone.
-If you want 30%, just use PYE30 at checkout!
+If you a discount, just use PYE at checkout!
 Boom!

 About Protect Young Eyes